Le French Blog - Expert Advice, Guides and Tips

 Places to Seek Advice in France

-When you first move to France it can be confusing knowing where you need to go to seek advice and knowing who deals with what.
-Even taking the language barrier out of the equation, who deals with what in France is different…
+When you first move to France, it can be unclear to know where to go for advice and who handles what.
+Even taking the language barrier out of the equation, who deals with what in France differs from the UK or America , and…

 Our Postcard from the Dordogne